-Somewhere in the middle of my partner and I’s relationship we discovered that we were really different about how we approach eating food at restaurants.
+Somewhere in the middle of my relationship with my partner, we discovered that we were really different about how we approach eating food at restaurants.

 I mean, yeah, I knew that I was a vegetarian and he was not but, it went way beyond that.

 When we’d stop for a bite to eat at a pub/restaurant after a day of hiking, I’d eat dinner…and he’d eat at a restaurant.

 It sounds a bit funny to phrase it that way but, it’s the best I’ve got.

 I would eat something akin to what I would make myself for a meal and he would “splurge” on something that he’d never make at home.
 I’m not talking technically difficult food here, I’m talking deep fried fries, burgers, deep fried fish, wings/ribs…things soaked in salts, fats, sauces, and whatever else goes into meat things (I confess my ignorance here).